florian-grond/SC-HOA/README.md

 The HOA library provides classes to encode, transform and decode Higher Order Ambisonics sound signals up to order 5.
 The basis for the library are UGens compiled from Faust code written by Pierre Lecomte, see [ambitools](https://github.com/sekisushai/ambitools).
 Documentation and tutorials are partly based on the [ambitools documentation](https://github.com/sekisushai/ambitools/blob/master/Documentation/documentation.pdf) (pdf).

 The SuperCollider library was written by [Florian Grond](http://www.grond.at).
-It includes soundfield recordings[^1] made together with Romain Dumoulin using the Eigenmike from [CIRMMT](http://www.cirmmt.org).
+It includes soundfield recordings made together with Romain Dumoulin using the Eigenmike from [CIRMMT](http://www.cirmmt.org).

 Frontend classes are wrappers that select the correct low-level UGen depending on the intended ambisonics order.
 The b-format signal is encapsulated in a channel array, which makes the resulting SC code flexible to experiment with different orders e.g. to account for available computational resources.
 All arguments obey SuperCollider's Multichannel Expansion paradigm.